Crush Holloway

-Crush Christopher Columbus Holloway (September 16, 1896 – June 24, 1972) was an American professional outfielder who played in the Negro leagues between 1921 and 1939.
-A terror on the basepaths, Holloway earned a reputation as one of the most aggressive base runners in the league, infamously sharpening his spikes to intimidate opposing players.
-He joined various teams during his career, most notably the Indianapolis ABCs and the Baltimore Black Sox.
+Crush Christopher Columbus Holloway (September 15, 1896 – June 24, 1972) was an American professional outfielder who played in the Negro leagues between 1921 and 1939.
+A terror on the basepaths, Holloway earned a reputation as one of the most aggressive base runners in the league, often sharpening his spikes to intimidate opposing players.
+He joined various teams during his career, including the Indianapolis ABCs and the Baltimore Black Sox.